Dr Katie Spencer

 In line with my work in the NDRS, I have contributed to multiple studies using routine cancer data to consider the utilisation and outcomes of cancer treatment across the NHS.
 I have worked to understand how variation in utilisation of curative treatment for lung cancer influences mortality at a population level, how the use of radiotherapy for rectal cancer differs across the country and the consequences of the COVID-19 pandemic the delivery of NHS radiotherapy.

-Beyond this I’ve contributed to a large collabroative study assessing the costs of radiotherapy delivery across the NHS.
-This project was undertaken in collaboration with the Royal College of Radiologists and ESTRO-HERO project, I’m working with colleagues in the International Atomic Energy Agency to develop a radiotherapy dataset for use internationally and contributed to developing the recent Radiotherapy UK “World-class Radiotherapy in the UK” report for the All Party Parlimentary Group on Radiotherapy.
+Beyond this, I’ve contributed to a large collaborative study assessing the costs of radiotherapy delivery across the NHS.
+This project was undertaken in collaboration with the Royal College of Radiologists and ESTRO-HERO project and is published as a report by the Radiotherapy Board (RCR-HERO report).
+Following on from this I’m working with international colleagues through the International Atomic Energy Agency to develop a radiotherapy dataset for use internationally and have contributed to the recent Radiotherapy UK “World-class Radiotherapy in the UK” report for the All Party Parliamentary Group on Radiotherapy.

-Recognising that sometimes quantitative analyses alone are not sufficient to drive policy change, I contribute to qualitative studies that seek to gain a greater understanding of the experiences of patients and clinicians in healthcare.
-This includes projects underway with the Centre for Dementia Research, Leeds Beckett university (https://www.leedsbeckett.ac.uk/research/centre-for-dementia-research/dementia-and-comorbidity/).
+Recognising that sometimes quantitative analyses alone are not sufficient to drive policy change, I work collaboratively and contribute to qualitative studies that seek to gain a greater understanding of the experiences of patients and clinicians in healthcare.
+This includes projects underway with the Centre for Dementia Research, Leeds Beckett University (Dementia and comorbidity).

 Qualifications